-Mike Roberts has taught middle school English for the past twenty-one years.
-In that time, he has received numerous awards for his outstanding teaching, including being named the 2014 Utah English Teacher of the Year and NCTE's Outstanding Middle Level Educator in 2009.
+Mike Roberts has been a middle school educator for the past twenty-two years.
+In that time, he has received numerous awards for his outstanding teaching, including being named the 2014 Utah English Teacher of the Year and NCTE's Outstanding Middle-Level Educator in 2009.
+He currently is the instructional coach at Hillcrest Junior High in the Murray School District.

 In addition to his middle school duties, Mike also teaches college classes focused on classroom management and literacy in the content areas.
 He has served on many educational committees, and has been a featured speaker at dozens of state, regional, and national conferences.